The Crippled God Book Review

 Strong elements about this book center around Tavore, who comes out looking the most endearing she’s ever looked in the Malazan series.
 While Erikson may not be on point with his structure, The Crippled God, especially the final 600 pages, can be read quickly, and Erikson writes a fairly exciting final battle.
 There are some really cliched moments in these battles – something Erikson had rarely done up until this point – which took me out of them momentarily, but they are sparse and I was eventually able to get past them.

 Sadness is the feeling I would use describe how I felt as I finished the final books to the Harry Potter series, Lord of the Rings, Wheel of Time, and some other lengthy fantasy epics.
 To become so involved in those worlds, only to finally leave them knowing nothing new was going to be told in them left me with a sense of emptiness.
-Finishing the Malazan series, I found some of those feelings resurfacing, but they were secondary the primary feeling that I was feeling – and that was relief.
+Finishing the Malazan series, I found some of those feelings resurfacing, but they were secondary to my primary feeling – and that was relief.